AtanasLS/symmetric-key-encryption-/README.md

 ## Additional Resources

- -For more information on authenticated encryption in .NET with AES-GCM, refer to Authenticated Encryption in .NET with AES-GCM.
+ - For more information on authenticated encryption in .NET with AES-GCM, refer to Authenticated Encryption in .NET with AES-GCM.

 - To learn how to write text to a file in .NET, check out How to: Write text to a file.